 Catahoula Leopard Dog History

-The name Catahoula is a Choctaw name that translates to “sacred lake.”
-In the past, this breed was used for many different jobs, such as bay dogs, stock dogs, watchdogs, guard dogs, tree dogs, and companion dogs too.
+Catahoula is a Choctaw name that translates to “sacred lake.”
+In the past, this breed was used for many jobs, such as bay dogs, stock dogs, watchdogs, guard dogs, tree dogs, and companion dogs.

-Some people still use the Catahoula for hunting dogs today or they may just be a family dog.
+Some people still use the Catahoula for hunting dogs today, or they may just be family dogs.

 Great Dane History

-The Great Danes are originally from Germany.
-They were bred to be very large and heavy to hold down wounded prey–which was generally very large wild boars that were vicious until their handlers arrived to finish the prey off.
+The Great Danes are initially from Germany.
+They were bred to be very large and heavy to hold down wounded prey–which was generally huge wild boars that were vicious until their handlers arrived to finish the prey off.

-They could work tirelessly with aggression to prey and then go home at night and snuggle with the family and owners as a companion dog.
-Today, Great Danes are sought after for a family dog that is a guardian and protector.
+They could work tirelessly with aggression to prey and then go home at night and snuggle with the family and owners as a companion dogs.
+Today, Great Danes are considered family dogs that are guardians and protectors.